Progress Report

 2. Outcome so far

-Outcome 2: Using the system we have developed that simultaneously records EEG and behavioral data from multiple perspectives with minimal burden, we have measured various physiological and behavioral data from individuals with developmental disabilities.
-In addition to scalp EEG, we are recording electromyograms (EMG), electrocardiograms (ECG), respiration, and video recordings of behavioral data during developmental psychological assessments.
-This allows for a more comprehensive analysis of the users' brain activity during interpersonal communication.
+Outcome 2: Using a system we have developed that simultaneously records EEG and multiple behavioral data with minimal burden, we have measured physiological and behavioral data from individuals with developmental disorders.
+Characteristic EEG patterns recorded from specific areas have been identified as candidates for quantitative indicators of the mind.

 So far, we are engaging with potential users — especially those with developmental conditions — in various ways to lead our R&D better.